 Apple is launching a new digital legacy program where its users can choose up to five people who can access the iCloud data after their demise.

-These people, after providing proof of death and an access key, can access the data like photos, videos, documents, and even purchases of the deceased.
+After providing proof of death and an access key, these people can access the data like photos, videos, documents, and even purchases of the deceased.

 “With ‘Digital Legacy’, you can choose to add one or more contacts to access and download certain data in your account after your death.
 If your designated contacts provide proof of death to Apple and have the required key, they will automatically obtain access to that certain account data and activation lock will be removed from all your devices,” according to Apple.